-In this compression-molding process, the mold consists of a solid bottom mold half, corresponding to the outside of the component geometry, and a top mold half made of silicone.
-By closing the mold at low pressure, Tepex® is pressed into the part geometry.
+In this compression molding process, the mold consists of a solid bottom mold half, corresponding to the outside of the component geometry, and a top mold half made of silicone.
+By closing the mold at low pressure, Tepex® is pressed to create components.